malegria01/AnalisisDatos_ACI777_2022/README.md

 Modalidad presencial: sala : A316 - Edif.
 A

-##   El horario es el mismo a las 15:30 (aun no autorizan el cambio de horario)
+##   El horario ha cambiado a las 14:20 !

 ## Cambio de fechas :